BACK TO INDEX

 We present conditions that guarantee spatial uniformity in diffusively-coupled systems.
 Diffusive coupling is a ubiquitous form of local interaction, arising in diverse areas including multiagent coordination and pattern formation in biochemical networks.
 The conditions we derive make use of the Jacobian matrix and Neumann eigenvalues of elliptic operators, and generalize and unify existing theory about asymptotic convergence of trajectories of reaction-diffusion partial differential equations as well as compartmental ordinary differential equations.
 We present numerical tests making use of linear matrix inequalities that may be used to certify these conditions.
 We discuss an example pertaining to electromechanical oscillators.
 The paper's main contributions are unified verifiable relaxed conditions that guarantee synchrony.

 6. G. Russo, M. di Bernardo, and E.D.
 Sontag.
 Stability of networked systems: a multi-scale approach using contraction.
 In Proc.
 IEEE Conf.
 Decision and Control, Atlanta, Dec.
 2010, pages FrB14.3, 2010.
-Keyword(s): contractive systems, contractions, systems biology, biochemical networks, synchronization.
+Keyword(s): contractive systems, contractions, systems biology, reaction networks, synchronization.

 Abstract: